Tomas-Kaiser/Code-Institute-Milestone-2-Interactive-Frontend-Development/README.md

 * Microsoft Edge:
   * Advanced button lost the darker gray color and looks the same as background
-    * fixing: add background color #dddddd
+    * fixing: added background color #dddddd
   * `<option value="Prague">The Czech Republic</option>` does not show Prague, but only The Czech Republic.

 * Mozilla:
   * Advanced button lost the darker gray color and looks the same as background
-    * fixing: add background color #dddddd
+    * fixing: added background color #dddddd
   * `<option value="Prague">The Czech Republic</option>` does not show The Czech Republic, but only Prague.